A slow or faulty fingerprint sensor is enough to ruin the Pixel experience for any Pixel enthusiast. So let’s see how we can fix that here.

 Clean the surface:

-Pixel 7 series smartphones come with in-display fingerprint sensors, which won’t work if the surface is not clean.o get yourself some isopropyl alcohol and give your phone’s screen a good wipe.
+Pixel 7 series smartphones have in-display fingerprint sensors, which won’t work if the surface is dirty.
+Get some isopropyl alcohol and wipe your phone’s screen well.

 If this does not help as well, try the next solution.